liamtlr/epub-reader/README.md

 node
 > const r = require('./index.js').EPubReader;
 > const reader = new r()
-> r.readFolder
+> r.readFolder()
 ```
-4. Alternatively you can specify your own source and target folders to read by supplying paths as respective arguments
+4. Alternatively you can specify your own source and target folders to read by supplying paths as respective arguments to readFolder.